canadaprogrammer/edx-first-ios-app/README.md

 - <img src="./apps_life.png" alt="App\'s Life" width="300" />

-## The App Delegate

-- As of iOS13, `Scenes` allow multiple instances (windows)
-- Each `Scene` is an independent instance that can be in foreground or background - as the above image
-- The App Delegate, within AppDelegate.swift, manages the creation of the App as well as creating and destroying Scenes
 - The AppDelegate.swift file contains six important functions for your App, and these functions map to the lifecycle
   1. Did finish launching
   2. Will resign active